I vividly remember the day I realized being a female traveler is very, very different than being a male traveler.

 First, I had trouble finding one.
-I was in Prague at the time and finding one was almost as difficult as find Tampax in Guatemala.
+I was in Prague at the time and finding one was almost as difficult as finding Tampax in Guatemala.
 I visited several health food stores before giving up and ordering one on the internet.

 Second, there is a learning curve when it comes to using a menstrual cup.
-I had my share of accidents and failed attempts (nothing bad enough to convince me to go back to tampons) but eventually I got the hang of things.
+I had my share of accidents and failed attempts (nothing bad enough to convince me to go back to tampons) but eventually, I got the hang of things.
 Thanks YouTube!

 Now that I know how to properly use a menstrual cup, I really wish I would have made the change earlier.
 I’ve found that they’re much more convenient and a lot cheaper than tampons in the long run.
 It also takes up a lot less space in my backpack, is better for the environment, and I never have to beg strangers in remote locations for feminine hygiene products again.

 In short, menstrual cups are a life changer.
 Every female traveler (and really every female period) should consider giving them a try.